| | BUILDING PERSPECTIVES WITH LIMITED RESOURCES IN A RACE

 behavioral monitoring, intrusion detection, and SIEM (security

-information and event management).
 In this chapter, we’ll review the details of these SOC tools.
 We’ll show

 you how SecureScrypt USM combines these essential capabilities for